MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance.md

 - **Detect inappropriate text**: Use this template to quickly create a policy that uses built-in classifiers to automatically detect text in messages that may be considered inappropriate, abusive, or offensive.
 - **Detect inappropriate images**: Use this template to quickly create a policy that uses built-in classifiers to automatically detect content that contains adult and racy images that may be considered as inappropriate in your organization.
-- **Monitor for sensitive information**: Use this template to quickly create a policy to scan communications containing defined sensitive information types or keywords to help make sure that important data isn't shared with people that shouldn't have access.
+- **Monitor for sensitive information**: Use this template to quickly create a policy to check communications containing defined sensitive information types or keywords to help make sure that important data isn't shared with people that shouldn't have access.
-- **Monitor for financial regulatory compliance**: Use this template to quickly create a policy to scan communications for references to standard financial terms associated with regulatory standards.
+- **Monitor for financial regulatory compliance**: Use this template to quickly create a policy to check communications for references to standard financial terms associated with regulatory standards.
 - **Monitor for conflict of interest**: Use this template to quickly create a policy to detect communications between two groups or two users to help avoid conflicts of interest.
 - **Custom policy**: Use this template to configure specific communication channels, individual detection conditions, and the amount of content to detect and review in your organization.
 - **User-reported messages policy**: This system policy supports user reported messages from channel, group, and private chat messages.
 Enabled by default in the Teams admin center.